kirkseytc/virtualfish-redux/README.md

 This is a "redux" of the [virtualfish project](https://www.github.com/kirkseytc/virtualfish), remaking it from scratch and impementing new features.

 ## Install
-### Windows
+### Windows:
-Currently there is no native Windows port, but you can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) with the linux instructions.
+Currently there is no native Windows port, but you can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) with the [Linux](./README.md/#linux) instructions.
-### MacOS
+### MacOS:
 Currently there is no planned native MacOS port.
-### Linux
+### Linux:
 > If you do not have ncurses-6.4 installed already, either build it from [source](https://invisible-island.net/ncurses/#download) or install it with your package manager.
 > Example with Debian: `sudo apt-get install libncurses-dev`

-Download the lastest release, unzip it and change directory into the newly created folder.
+Download the lastest [release](https://github.com/kirkseytc/virtualfish-redux/releases), unzip it, and change directory into the newly created folder.

-Then run `sudo make install` to build and install Virtualfish Redux to your /usr/local/bin directory.
+Next run `sudo make install` to build and install Virtualfish Redux to your "/usr/local/bin" directory.

-At this point, if you want to, you can remove the created folder and .zip file downloaded.
+At this point, if you want to, you can remove the created folder and the .zip file you downloaded earlier.

-_Note: if you have the non-redux version of Virtualfish installed, this will overwrite the install_
+_Note: if you have the non-redux version of Virtualfish installed, this will overwrite that install_

 ## Running
 To run Virtualfish Redux either run `virtualfish` or `vfish`.